 Disadvantages of Living in A Care Home

 - Sentimental value of leaving their home – Sometimes the resident may not want to leave their home and live in a care home due to sentimental values, or because they feel like they are losing their independence.
-However, it is often for the best that they move to a care home, and to make it as smooth a transition as possible, make sure that the resident takes with them their belongings, familiar items and has access to the things they enjoy doing, such as watching TV.
+However, it’s often for the best that they move to a care home, and to make it as smooth a transition as possible, make sure that the resident takes with them their belongings, familiar items and has access to the things they enjoy doing, such as watching TV.

 - Guilt from the family – Often when a family have to decide to put a loved one in a care home, they feel considerably guilty.
-However, with structured and frequent visits, planned days out with the family member and keeping in contact through FaceTime or email, the family can maintain a strong relationship with their family member.
+However, with structured and frequent visits, planned days out with the family member and keeping in contact through video chats or email, the family can maintain a strong relationship with their family member.

 What is Living at Home?